sungchun12/airflow-toolkit/README.md

 # verify secret contents ad hoc
 gcloud secrets versions access latest --secret="airflow-conn-secret"

+# if you run the below toolkits multiple times, there may be times where you'll have to delete and recreate the secret
+gcloud secrets delete airflow-conn-secret

 # Optional: install specific Google Cloud version of kubectl
 # The homebrew installation earlier above will suffice
 # ┌──────────────────────────────────────────────────────────────────┐